 Assumed Name Office of the Minnesota Sec

 Assumed Name Office of the Minnesota Secretary of State Certificate of Assumed Name Minnesota Statutes, Chapter 333 The filing of an assumed name does not provide a user with exclusive rights to that name.
 The filing is required for consumer protection in order to enable customers to be able to identify the true owner of a business.
-ASSUMED NAME: The Laundry Basket PRINCIPAL PLACE OF BUSINESS: 4022 Rural Oaks Drive SE Alexandria MN 56308 USA NAMEHOLDER(S): Name: M & R Investments, LLC Address: 4022 Rural Oaks Drive SE Alexandria MN 56308 USA By typing my name, I, the undersigned, certify that I am signing this document as the person whose signature is required, or as agent of the person(s) whose signature would be required who has authorized me to sign this document on his/her behalf, or in both capacities.
+ASSUMED NAME: Salon Shantel PRINCIPAL PLACE OF BUSINESS: 8314 Crooked Lake Rd NE, Nelson, MN 56355 NAMEHOLDER(S): Name: Shantel Grundei Address: 8314 Crooked Lake Rd NE, Nelson, MN 56355 By typing my name, I, the undersigned, certify that I am signing this document as the person whose signature is required, or as agent of the person(s) whose signature would be required who has authorized me to sign this document on his/her behalf, or in both capacities.
 I further certify that I have completed all required fields, and that the information in this document is true and correct and in compliance with the applicable chapter of Minnesota Statutes.
 I understand that by signing this document I am subject to the penalties of perjury as set forth in Section 609.48 as if I had signed this document under oath.
-SIGNED BY: Todd M. Kleinhuizen MAILING ADDRESS: None Provided EMAIL FOR OFFICIAL NOTICES: marievatnsdal@gmail.com (March 29 & 31, 2023) 208198
+SIGNED BY: Shantel Gundei MAILING ADDRESS: 8314 Crooked Lake Rd NE, Nelson, MN 56355 EMAIL FOR OFFICIAL NOTICES: bess_ras@yahoo.com (April 26 & 28, 2023) 216829